numpy/numpy/doc/source/reference/c-api/array.rst

 .. c:function:: PyObject* PyArray_ContiguousFromObject( \
         PyObject* op, int typenum, int min_depth, int max_depth)

-    This function returns a well-behaved C-style contiguous array.
+    This function returns a well-behaved C-style contiguous array from any nested sequence or array-interface exporting object.
 The minimum number of dimensions the array can have is given by `min_depth` while the maximum is `max_depth`.
-This is equivalent to call :c:func:`PyArray_FromAny` with requirements :c:data:`NPY_ARRAY_DEFAULT` and
-    :c:data:`NPY_ARRAY_ENSUREARRAY`.
+    This is equivalent to call :c:func:`PyArray_FromAny` with requirements :c:data:`NPY_ARRAY_DEFAULT` and :c:data:`NPY_ARRAY_ENSUREARRAY`.

 .. c:function:: PyObject* PyArray_FromObject( \
         PyObject* op, int typenum, int min_depth, int max_depth)